Google fined €2.42BN for EU antitrust violations over shopping searches

 Cybersecurity firm Trend Micro announces $100M startup fund

-The European Commission has fined Google €2.42 billion for antitrust violations pertaining to its Google’s Shopping search comparison service — in what is widely considered the most significant antitrust ruling in Europe since the 2004 Microsoft decision.
+The European Commission has fined Google a record-breaking €2.42 billion for antitrust violations pertaining to its Google’s Shopping search comparison service — in what is widely considered the most significant antitrust ruling in Europe since the 2004 Microsoft decision.

+- Google has demoted rival comparison shopping services in its search results: rival comparison shopping services appear in Google’s search results on the basis of Google’s generic search algorithms.
+Google has included a number of criteria in these algorithms, as a result of which rival comparison shopping services are demoted.
+Evidence shows that even the most highly ranked rival service appears on average only on page four of Google’s search results, and others appear even further down.
+Google’s own comparison shopping service is not subject to Google’s generic search algorithms, including such demotions.

+As a result of this anticompetitive behavior, the EC found that Google’s comparison shopping service is much more visible to consumers in Google’s search results, while rival comparison shopping services are much less visible.

-Google must end the censured conduct within 90 days or face penalty payments of up to 5 per cent of the average daily worldwide turnover of Alphabet, its parent company.
+The EC says Google must end the censured conduct within 90 days or face additional penalty payments of up to 5 per cent of the average daily worldwide turnover of Alphabet, its parent company.

 For some context on the size of the fine, Google’s (Alphabet’s) full year revenue for 2016 was almost $90BN.
 The Commission says the fine has been calculated on the basis of the value of Google’s revenue from its comparison shopping service in the 13 EEA (European Economic Area) countries concerned.